lucasxciv/lucasxciv.github.io/source/_posts/2019-05-11-how-to-persist-value-object-with-doctrine-odm.md

 title: How to persist Value Object with Doctrine ODM
 date: 2019-06-09
 description: How to persist Value Object with Doctrine ODM
-excerpt: In this post I describe a short review of Value Object and then show how to apply this concept and persist on the database using Doctrine ODM.
+excerpt: In complex domains, developers often use the Value Object pattern to create immutable, valid objects.
+These value objects are typically persisted in a database with the help of a framework.
+In this post, I'll briefly review the Value Object pattern and show how to persist it using Doctrine ODM.
 categories: [php, mongodb, doctrine]
 ---